 - Assessing variances between actual and budgeted figures in the previous period's plan.

 - Identifying and then prioritizing business needs and objectives for the forthcoming period.

-- Identifying and evaluating
+- Forecasting and evaluating the following:

-- Incoming revenue forecasts.
+- Incoming revenues.

 - Packaging and communicating funding requests to those responsible for reviewing and approving budget proposals.